 Multiple myeloma (MM) is a B-cell malignancy in which abnormal, clonal plasma cells proliferate and accumulate in the bone marrow.
-Myeloma cells disrupt normal bone marrow function and invade the surrounding bone causing bone destruction.6 The interactions between myeloma cells and stromal cells in a specialized niche in the bone marrow facilitate cell growth and disease progression.7,8
+Myeloma cells disrupt normal bone marrow function and invade the surrounding bone causing bone destruction.6 The interactions between myeloma cells and stromal cells in a specialized niche in the bone marrow facilitate cell growth and disease progression, which can lead to anemia, thrombocytopenia, bone disease, hypercalcemia and renal impairment.6-8

 Multiple myeloma is an evolving disease state, and Amgen plans several substantive updates to the content of this site in the coming months.
 Please subscribe to be notified as these updates become available.
 Your email will not be used for any other purpose and you can unsubscribe at any time.